LCNP-KIST/Neural-information-processing-and-computations-of-two-input-synapses/README.md

 ## Figure 4

 This code trains autoencoders based on the architecture of Hinton & Salakhutdinov (Hinton, G. E., & Salakhutdinov, R. R. (2006).
 Reducing the dimensionality of data with neural networks. science, 313(5786), 504-507.) with a mixture of neurons with two types of activation functions described in the paper.
 The model is trained on the [Fashion MNIST dataset](https://github.com/zalandoresearch/fashion-mnist).
 To train and evaluate the model, run the Juptyer notebook ```Fig4/Fig4B.ipynb```.
-Requires [Tensorflow](https://www.tensorflow.org/install) (only tested on v.
-2.0.0).